pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :type rect: :ref:`Rect`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black, no fill color and line width 1.
-To change, or attach other information (like author, creation date, line properties, colors, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addPolylineAnnot(points)

    .. method:: addPolygonAnnot(points)

       PDF only: Add an annotation consisting of lines which connect the given points.
 A **Polygon's** first and last points are automatically connected, which does not happen for a **PolyLine**.
-The **annotation rectangle** is automatically created.
+The **rectangle** is automatically created as the smallest rectangle containing the points, each one surrounded by a circle of radius 3 (= 3 * line width).
+The following shows a 'PolyLine' that has been modified with colors and line ends.

       .. image:: img-polyline.png

       :arg list points: a list of :ref:`Point` objects.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black, no fill color and line width 1.
-To change, or attach other information (like author, creation date, line properties, line ends, colors, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addUnderlineAnnot(rect)